ouyzhu/zbox/README.txt

-# ZBOX
+#ZBOX

+##Background

+###Target
-Zbox want to unify the installation of tools.
+Zbox want to:
-Still under developing, quite incomplete.
+- make the installation/compilation of tools easier
+- make the tools NOT system wide, which means more "green"
+- make the usage of tool more easier

-## Status
+### Status
-Developing, lots need to add, and lots will be changed!
+- Still under developing, quite incomplete.
+Lots need to add, and lots will be changed!

+### Requirement
+- Currently only tested on ubuntu 13.10 (some tool dependency need apt-get)
+- Script language is in bash

+##Usage

+###Basic
+Checkout source
+	`cd ~ && git clone https://github.com/ouyzhu/zbox.git .zbox`
+Source the script
+	`cd ~/.zbox && source zbox_func.sh`
+Check what could be installed out of box
+	`zbox list`
+Install a some tool
+	`zbox install python 3.3.4`
+Find out the "Installed" status changed to Y
+	`zbox list`
+Use it
+	`zbox use maven 3.1.1 && mvn -version`
+Make it more convenient if you like it.
+Source it in .bashrc
+	`vi ~/.bashrc`
+Add content
+	zbox_func=${HOME}/.zbox/zbox_func.sh
+	if [ -e "${zbox_func}" ]  ; then
+		source "${zbox_func}"
+		func_zbox_use python 3.3.4
+	fi

+###Tips
+- Find better place for source
+  Source downloading is usually a time costing task.
+Put .zbox/src to another place, and make a symbolic link.
+So the source could survive even after OS re-install.

+##Develop

-## Concept
+### Concept

 | Abbreviation | Concept            | Description                                                         |
 | ----         | ----               | ----                                                                |